Master of Science in Environmental Science & Sustainability: Professional Track

 Tuition and Financial Assistance

-There are a limited number of graduate assistantships and relevant work opportunities available.
-Applications must be complete by April 1 to be considered for these opportunities.
+There are a limited number of graduate assistantships, scholarships and relevant work opportunities available.
+Applications must be complete by January 15 to be considered for these opportunities.

 Assistant Professor, PhD, Earth and Atmospheric Sciences